 Potty training can go quickly and smoothly, or it can be a stressful time that drags on for months.
 Being prepared with knowledge, realistic expectations, and the right mindset will increase the chances of you and your child having a positive experience.

 Having the right potty training tools can also help.
-The team at Mom Loves Best combined our collective experience to choose the best potty training tools and share a few of our favorite hints, tips, and hacks.
+We’ve combined our collective experience to choose the best potty training tools and share a few of our favorite hints, tips, and hacks.

 Potty Training Tools for the Bathroom